smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 - logic to set up and tear down Secondary Transport,
 - logic to start and stop services based on the params provided by Core,
 - support to use two instances of transports, and logic to choose appropriate one when sending frames,
-- support new Control Frame `Transport Config Update` to retrieve IP address and TCP port number, and
+- support new Control Frame `Transport Event Update` to retrieve IP address and TCP port number, and
 - logic to stop and start services when Secondary Transport with higher priority becomes available or unavailable (in low priority)

 Public API of `SdlProxyALM` is unchanged.
 App developers choose one of the constructors in `SdlProxyALM` to start Proxy as they do today.
 Secondary Transport will be automatically enabled and used inside Proxy.